Subterranean Discovery: Medieval Welsh Abbey Tunnel from Norman Invasion Period

 While excavators in Poland are suggesting they back fill the tunnel, Barbara Igielska at Ducal Castle wants to “maintain and restore it for tourists to experience.”

-Regarding the Welsh abbey tunnel discovery, archeologists haven’t even started what looks to be a very complicated project.
+Regarding the Welsh abbey tunnel discovery, it looks to be a very complicated project.
 A strategy is currently being drafted and the excavators will soon set about a complete exploration of the tunnels, but Mr Gore says no matter how fast they progress it will likely take many years to complete the excavation.

 Top image: Tintern Abbey, founded on May 9, 1131, is the location of the recently discovered Welsh abbey tunnels.
 Source: Saffron Blaze / CC BY-SA 3.0